Notice of Pre-AIA or AIA Status

 Claim(s) 18-19, 21-23, 25, 27 are rejected under 35 U.S.C.
 103 as being unpatentable over Osman (US 2018/0001206 A1) as applied above and further in view of Reiche (US 2019/0091577 A1).

-18. Osman discloses the system as recited in claim 1, wherein the assistive measure includes adjustment of an aspect of the video game.
+18. Osman discloses the system as recited in claim 1, but does not expressly disclose wherein the assistive measure includes adjustment of an aspect of the video game.
 Reiche disclose wherein the assistive measure includes adjustment of an aspect of the video game [0075], [0080], [0116].
 It would have been obvious to a person of ordinary skilled in the art to modify Osman with Reiche and would have been motivated to do so keep player interested by adjusting the game to the appropriate player skill level.

 19. Osman and Reiche discloses the system as recited in claim 1, wherein the memory comprises additional computer-executable instructions and the processor is further configured to access the memory and execute the additional computer-executable instructions to perform additional operations comprising: executing a third AI model trained to determine whether or not the first team of players is being sufficiently challenged with the video game; and in response to executing the third AI model, adjusting a difficulty level of the video game as similarly discussed above.